-Liver lesions are abnormal growths of liver cells that can be cancerous or noncancerous.
-They’re found in as many as 30 percent of people over the age of 40.
+Liver lesions are found in as many as 30 percent of people over the age of 40.

 The majority of liver lesions are noncancerous, or benign.
 Many lesions are detected during imaging tests for unrelated health conditions.
 Although most lesions aren’t harmful, it’s still critical to receive a proper diagnosis.